Koompassia excelsa

-These grow mostly in lowland rainforests where they tower over the canopy.
+These trees grow mostly in lowland rainforests where they tower over the canopy.
 Like most tall rainforest trees they have huge buttress roots to support their weight.
 This is because the majority of the nutrients in rainforest soil are very near the surface, making large spreading roots more effective than deep ones.

 They grow branches above the canopy (around 30 m or 100 ft) and have slippery trunks which protect them from sun bears, making them in turn attractive to giant honey bees Apis dorsata which hang their huge combs from the branches.
 The bees also protect the trees from loggers, as the value of the honey is higher than that of the timber.

 There is a long history in Borneo of the honey combs being collected by native climbers using bamboo ladders built into the trunk, and protected by smoke.
-This is reflected in the title of a book of 'Poems and Chants of Sarawak Dayaks'., which expands on the cultural significance of this tree which links the earth to the sky...
+This is reflected in the title of a book of 'Poems and Chants of Sarawak Dayaks'., which expands on the cultural significance of this tree which links the earth to the sky.

 Logging tapang trees is a native taboo in parts of Sarawak, and only naturally fallen trees (due to storms) are used for timber.

+The species was first described as Abauria excelsa by Odoardo Beccari in 1877.
+In 1892 Paul Hermann Wilhelm Taubert placed the species in genus Koompassia as K. excelsa.